 Being a small city, Rector does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Rector is quite a bit lower than the national average among all cities of 21.84%: just 12.56% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Rector with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.56% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Rector in 2022 was $22,017, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $88,068 for a family of four.
 However, Rector contains both very wealthy and poor people as well.